 In addition to training about proper drilling, Concussion Recognition and Response has become a key pillar of the USA Football initiative.
-Football coaches and administrators are being trained on how to handle symptoms of a head injury with mandatory removals from games, as well as immediate treatment by medical staffs and athletic trainers who will be present at every contest.
+Football coaches and administrators are being trained on how to handle symptoms of a head injury with mandatory removals from games in youth football leagues, as well as immediate treatment by medical staffs and athletic trainers who will be present at every contest.

 4. Football Teaches Core Values

 When I was in high school, I played for a high school football team that went 0-27 over the three seasons I played varsity football.
 I’m not kidding; our team didn’t win a single game.
 Regardless of how we fared on the scoreboard, some of my best friends to this day were on those teams, and they voted me as their team captain my senior year.
 Summer workouts, post-practice dance battles and bus rides home from road games built bonds that will stand the test of time.

 Anyone who played the sport growing up can back up values like teamwork, communication, and work ethic that they learned playing high school football.
 While it would’ve been nice to hoist a state championship trophy, I can look back on my football career and know that what we went through during 100-degree August days helped me learn traits like perseverance and determination that I wouldn’t have traded for the world.
 The values learned in football don’t translate to other team sports because there’s just something different about being a football player.